evoL/albert/README.md

 ## How to use

-Examples on how to use Albert are in the `examples/` directory.
-Also, take a take a look at the `dist/` directory for a basic setup.
+Examples on how to use Albert are in the [`examples`](https://github.com/evoL/albert/tree/master/examples) directory.

-To play around, run:
+To see them in action, run:

 ```
 npm start
 ```

-This starts a web server on http://localhost:8080 that serves the `dist/` directory and the Albert bundle itself.
+This starts a web server on http://localhost:8080 that serves the `examples/` directory and the Albert bundle itself.

 ## Building a bundle